SoumyaSahoo14/SoumyaSahoo14/README.md

 ## 🧑‍💻 About Me

-🌱 I'm an **Aspiring Full Stack Developer**, passionate about building intelligent and scalable software solutions.
-🤖 I enjoy solving problems using **Machine Learning** and **AI**, and continuously exploring new technologies.
-📱 I also like crafting Android apps using **Kotlin** and **Jetpack libraries**.
-🧠 Strong believer in lifelong learning and tech for good.
+Hi, I'm Soumya Sahoo from Bhubaneswar, Odisha, India. 🌱I'm an aspiring Full Stack Developer, Machine Learning enthusiast, and 🤖AI evangelist.
+🧠I have a strong foundation in Java, Spring Boot, and deep learning, and I'm passionate about building scalable web applications📱 and exploring the realms of artificial intelligence.

 ---